mfpiccolo/happy_place/README.md

     $ gem install happy_place

 ## Features
 happy_place adds a js method to your controller.

+It is important to note that this is not a breaking change to your controller.
+All controllers should work normally when adding this gem.
+This will allow you to test out happy place and see if you like it without breaking the rest of your app and if you do like it you can gradually make the changes to using the js method for all your js needs.

-This method accepts the following keyword arguments:
+The `js` method accepts the following keyword arguments:

-`js_class:` String name of the js class that you want to user
+`js_class:` String name of the js class that you want to use

 `function:` Sting of the name of the function you would like to call

-`partial:` String of the partial name and path that you would like to render
+`partials:` Hash of keyword arguments with partials that will be rendered and available in your js function

-`args:` Hash of arguments that you would like to be available in your js function
+`args:` Hash of keyword arguments that you would like to be available in your js function

 Both partial and keys passed from args will be available in your js function by accessing the object passed in.